pullashradha/library/README.md

 View a patron | --- | ---
 View all patrons | --- | ---
 View the copies a patron has checked out | --- | ---

-Find a book from the catalog by author or title | --- | ---
+Find a book from the catalog by author | --- | ---

 ## Future Features